 - 3. Establish a Center for Undergraduate Research in the Natural Sciences as a "signature program".
-Pre-existing model programs within the Natural Sciences are Biological Sciences, Chemistry and Psychology. - Establish a Director of Undergraduate Research in the Natural Sciences to coordinate and seek resources to support collaborative research. - Establish Directed Honors Research Program in the Natural Sciences, including resources to support faculty, students, and their joint research projects.
-This program will directly support established Departmental Honors Programs. - 3 full-ride scholarships contingent on participation in Honors Program (Honors Philosophy, Religious studies, and English at a minimum) and/or Departmental Honors Program with significant research component - Marquette-style fellowships with funding for faculty and student summer support (student support is required) - Honors Hall with 24 hour access to computer laboratory - Honors labs in first-year science courses - 4.
-The Creative Writing Program will be identified as a "signature program."
+Pre-existing model programs within the Natural Sciences are Biological Sciences, Chemistry and Psychology. - Establish a Director of Undergraduate Research in the Natural Sciences to coordinate and seek resources to support collaborative research.
+Not done; now a University-wide initiative - Establish Directed Honors Research Program in the Natural Sciences, including resources to support faculty, students, and their joint research projects.
+This program will directly support established Departmental Honors Programs.
+Not done - 3 full-ride scholarships contingent on participation in Honors Program (Honors Philosophy, Religious studies, and English at a minimum) and/or Departmental Honors Program with significant research component Not done - Marquette-style fellowships with funding for faculty and student summer support (student support is required) Bobet Fellowships continued; increased - resources needed - Honors Hall with 24 hour access to computer laboratory Not done - Honors labs in first-year science courses Not done

+- 4. The Creative Writing Program will be identified as a "signature program."
 (See attached proposal).
 Loyola already has a strong foundational reputation for its journals (especially the New Orleans Review) and its programs in Creative Writing.
 This signature program should attract students interested in an MFA program; it will also enhance Loyola's national reputation.
 New Orleans, with its Faulkner Festival, identification with Walker Percy, and its association with Tennessee Williams, is the obvious counterpart to Loyola's strengths in this field. - a.
 At least two Visiting Professorships in Creative Writing will be funded annually.